Are you a social media sceptic or an enthusiastic convert to the concept of digital conversations?

 It may seem like a scary social media world out there, but there are a growing number of businesses – large and small – who can demonstrate that a decision to embrace digital conversation can have a real impact on the bottom line.
 Allowing people to build and participate in digital communities encourages knowledge sharing and can lead to insights that can provide real competitive advantage.

-In an increasingly tough commercial environment, can you afford to ignore it?
+In an increasingly tough commercial environment, can you afford to ignore social media in HR?